JasonB18/SpaceTrader/README.md

 # SpaceTrader
-Space Trader is a text-based sci-fi simulator where you engange in buying and selling of goods to earn a profit as you travel between planet and zones.
+Space Trader is a text-based sci-fi simulator where you engage in buying and selling of goods to earn a profit as you travel between planets and zones.